By Peter Knegt | Indiewire December 16, 2014 at 12:22PM

-If our thoughts on the Best Picture race have any credence, it suggests Alejandro González Iñárritu and Richard Linklater are as close to locks in this category as they come.
+Alejandro González Iñárritu and Richard Linklater are as close to locks in this category as they come.
 And, really, they should be.
-"Birdman" and "Boyhood" are each remarkable achievements in their own right, and it's hard to imagine director's branch of the Academy not feeling strongly inclined to reward them.
-It would mark Iñárritu's second nomination in the category (he got in for directing "Babel," though has also received four other nominations in other categories), and Linklater's very first (he has two nominations for writing, but none for directing).
+"Birdman" and "Boyhood" are each remarkable achievements in their own right, and it's hard to imagine the director's branch of the Academy not feeling strongly inclined to reward them.
+It would mark Iñárritu's second nomination in the category (he got in for directing "Babel," though he's also received four other nominations in other categories), and Linklater's very first (he has two nominations for writing, but none for directing).

 Check out our predictions in other categories here.